 Some writers are fully aware of the implication and the fandom it produces and might cater to both sides of the topic, making one character very enthusiastic about the idea, while one is humorously much more hesitant.

 A common by-product of this trope is the rejection of a newly introduced "common" romantic prospect, not because of a strong pre-existing fanship, but simply that they never reach the popularity of the existing cohort.

 Not to be confused with If It's You, It's Okay.
 For particularly cliched situations where this may occur, see Schoolgirl Lesbians, Girls Behind Bars, and Hello, Sailor!.
 In a much darker context, this is often associated with Prison Rape; in an isolated agrarian setting with Vulgar Humor, the targets of Situational Sexuality often walk on four legs.

-- Maria-sama ga Miteru is the famous all-girls example.
-Though it has a nearby all-boy's school, that's mostly used as a plot device rather than any real threat to the shippers.
+- Maria-sama ga Miteru is a famous all-girls example.
+It takes place in an all-girls school and all the main characters have some level of Homoerotic Subtext with another girl (but only one is explicitly gay).
+Though it has a nearby all-boys school, that's mostly used as a plot device rather than any real threat to the shippers.

 - Marimite's male-oriented demographic twin Strawberry Panic! pretty much abandons that idea.
 And the two lead characters avert the trope entirely: they are quite thoroughly lesbian, as illustrated by the manga's epilogue that takes place after high school.